 - iPad mini 3

 Clean up your iPhone, iPad, or iPod touch

 After years of using the same device, you might have a lot of unnecessary apps, files, and data just sitting around collecting dust on your chips.
 To ensure the smoothest transition to the public beta, make sure it's cleaned up by offloading unused apps, deleting old iMessages, removing large attachments, getting rid of music you don't need stored on your iOS device, and otherwise freeing up space.

 Back up your iPhone, iPad, or iPod touch

 I can't stress enough how important it is to back up your device before jumping into a beta.
 If anything should go wrong, it's important to be prepared to go back to square one and start over.
 If you don't back up your device and you lose all of your contacts or other important data, you only have yourself to blame.

 When it comes to installing betas, it's a very good idea to make an archived copy of your iPhone, iPad, or iPod touch that has the current iOS or iPadOS.
 This will make it possible for you to later downgrade back to the public version if you decide you no longer want to test the beta.

 Decide how you're going to install the beta of iOS or iPadOS

 You can download and install an iOS or iPadOS beta over-the-air, but the strength of your Wi-Fi connection could have an effect on how well that works.
 If you're confident that you can download 3GB or more in the beta update wirelessly, chase your bliss.

-If, however, you're not as confident of your Wi-Fi's performance, or if you have an issue when trying to download the iOS beta wirelessly and you'd like to retry it via iTunes, you can get the beta onto your Mac and directly connect your device for a hardwired transfer.
+If, however, you're not as confident of your Wi-Fi's performance, or if you have an issue when trying to download the iOS beta wirelessly and you'd like to retry it via Finder, you can get the beta onto your Mac and directly connect your device for a hardwired transfer.